pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

   - `${PRYV_CONF_ROOT}/config-leader/data/${ROLE}/nginx/conf/secret/${DOMAIN}-bundle.crt`
   - `${PRYV_CONF_ROOT}/config-leader/data/${ROLE}/nginx/conf/secret/${DOMAIN}-key.pem`

-If you wish to store the files in a different location, please edit the nginx server configuration files in `${PRYV_CONF_ROOT}/config-leader/data/${ROLE}/nginx/conf/nginx.conf` to point to the files.

 # Launching the Installation

 To launch the installation, you will first need to log in to the distribution host for the Pryv docker images.
 You should have received a set of credentials with the delivery of the configuration files.
 The following assumes that you have a user id (${USER_ID}) and a secret (${SECRET}).